-Pretty soon, she will not have a choice.
 Last week, the University of California issued an Executive Order requiring everyone who lives, studies, or works at UC schools to get the flu vaccine by November 19th.
 This would affect more than 500 thousand people.

 "I think the pandemic has brought up a lot of serious questions about mandating people to get vaccinated for all kinds of diseases," Caplan said.

 The UC system sited the increased potential for what scientists are now calling the "TWINDEMIC."